raniasalem9998/lonely-journal/python/python_3.md

 print("y =", y)
 ```
 # LAB
-## Estimated time
-15-20 minutes

-## Level of difficulty
-Easy

-## Objectives
-improving the ability to use numbers, operators, and arithmetic operations in Python;
-using the print() function's formatting capabilities;
-learning to express everyday-life phenomena in terms of programming language.
 ## Scenario
 Your task is to prepare a simple code able to evaluate the end time of a period of time, given as a number of minutes (it could be arbitrarily large).
 The start time is given as a pair of hours (0..23) and minutes (0..59).
 The result has to be printed to the console.